The Best Nootropics As Pre-Workouts

-Acetyl-L-Carnitine is an amino acid which has many brain and non-brain benefits on terms of improving workout performance.
+Acetyl-L-Carnitine is an amino acid which has many brain and non-brain benefits in terms of improving workout performance.
 It improves concentration and attention.
-It also reduces fatigue, and improves fat burning.
+It also reduces fatigue and improves fat burning.

 The recommended dosage of Acetyl-L-Carnitine is 10 grams, taken 30 minutes before a workout.